 Q: Who accepts eTranscripts?
 A: We can’t control the recipient’s decisions, but we stand behind the validity of the eTranscript.
 Many transcript users prefer PDF (electronic) documents.
 If you are unsure, contact the intended recipient.

 Q: How do I know the eTranscript is real?
 A: When you open the PDF (using Adobe Reader 6.04 or higher) a connection via the internet will automatically attempt validation of the document.
 If it’s valid a blue ribbon icon will appear on the transcript.

-Q: How do I receive the e-transcript?
+Q: How do I receive the eTranscript?
 What do I need?
-A: The only requirement is for an email account and the free Adobe Acrobat software.
+A: The only requirements are an email account, internet access, an up-to-date browser, and the free Adobe Acrobat software.
 The recipient does not need to have an account with the vendor.

 NOTE: The transcript itself is not emailed to the recipient.
 Rather the recipient receives email with a link which allows them to download the transcript.

 NOTE: If you are a recipient who may receive many transcripts from Parchment you can create an account with them to simplify the receipt of transcripts.